 This is especially true if you’re in the beginning stages of your freelance career.
-You don’t respond to a job ad saying, “What’s the rate?”
+You don’t respond to a job ad saying, “What’s the rate?” right off the bat.

 You want to send a positive impression, and what better way to impress than to show your client how you can help them and not how they can help your finances.

 Remember, clients are looking to hire someone that can solve their problems.
 That’s all they care about.

 So when you respond to ads of potential clients, focus on what you can do for them and what they can achieve by working with you.

 How you present yourself is very important.

 However, there are times when you don’t feel confident doing certain parts of a job, maybe because you haven’t had enough experience.

 But rather than saying you can’t, it’s much better to say that you’re a quick learner and you enjoy exploring new skills.